 While you can certainly develop your own processes for content briefs, there are a lot of things to track and include!
-Wouldn’t it be great if all the background work for your content briefs was automatically done for you, and all you had to do was work your creative magic?
+Wouldn’t it be great to have all the background work for your content briefs automatically done for you, and all you have to do is work your creative magic?

-Good news — there are numerous companies that offer automated solutions to help publishers create content briefs and scale content optimization efforts.
+Good news — numerous companies offer automated solutions to help publishers create content briefs and scale content optimization efforts.

-And we’ve done a tremendous amount of work in the past year to identify the right one for AdThrive publishers…
+And we’ve done a tremendous amount of work to identify the right one for AdThrive publishers…

-We’ve decided to partner with Topic and will be bringing its content optimization technology to our publishers soon to help them create quality content that’s optimized at scale!
+We’ve decided to partner with Topic, bringing its content optimization technology to our publishers to help them create optimized quality content!